frankkiogora/Parts_Assignment/README.md

 Finally: I will strive to make sure Parts_asignment has all the features requested and much more.

-I have identified issues with my the data that I need some more time to fix. i.e duplicate data in my csv file I am aware that One hot encoding feature is missing.
+I have identified issues with the data that I need some more time to fix. i.e duplicate data in my csv file I am aware that "One hot encoding feature" is missing.
 It is something new to me but with some more time I can do it